Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 *With Lukas and Adrian we talked about anecdotes.
 This is reflected in the blog post, which does not aim to present a comprehensive guide for any of the discussed topics.
-Furthermore, given that all three of us primarily work in Python, many examples are Python-based.
+Also, given that all three of us primarily code in Python, many examples are Python-based.
 Nevertheless, the open-source principles we discussed are applicable across different programming languages.*